From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 Now things are different.
 The Canva plus Affinity combination gives users their first truly viable alternative.

 More importantly, Affinity does not lag behind in professional features.
 For 90 percent of design tasks - photo editing, vector design, desktop publishing - Affinity can fully replace Photoshop, Illustrator, and InDesign.
+Adobe only has a clear edge in extremely specialized scenarios like high-end prepress color management or video effects.

 Spring Has Arrived for Indie Tools